 Skye has hundreds of great walks that vary in both terrain and difficultly.
-We have walked many of them and created a short list of Skye’s Top 10 walks.
+We have walked most of them and created a walking guide of our favourite.

 To make the short list we have chosen walks that meet the below criteria: